-Congress Votes 'No War Against Iran,' In Rebuke To Trump
+House Votes 'No War Against Iran,' In Rebuke To Trump

 Congress wasn't officially notified before the strike against Soleimani, which rankled some members and ushered in this legislation.

-The U.S. has relied on another AUMF — which was passed in 2001 and authorized the president to use force against those responsible for the attacks on Sept.
-11 of that year — to legally justify its military actions against the Islamic State in multiple countries and against the Assad government in Syria.
+The U.S. has relied on another AUMF — which was passed in 2001 and authorized the president to use force against those responsible for the Sept.
+11 attacks — to legally justify its military actions against the Islamic State in multiple countries and against the Assad government in Syria.

 In a statement signaling that it would veto this particular measure, the White House said, "The 2002 AUMF has long been understood to authorize the use of force for, among other purposes, addressing threats emanating from Iraq, including threats such as ISIS ... as well as threats directed by Iran."